 Recognising the cause of loss through a peril code will help with identifying cyber activity that relates to insurance policy wordings and loss types.
-There could potentially be a number of different types of perils triggered by cyber as a proximate cause.
-The minimum number of cyber peril codes for the initial schema will be:
+Some types of perils could be triggered by cyber as a proximate cause.
+The minimum number of cyber peril codes for the initial schema is:

-- Cyber Security Data and Privacy Breach First and third party claims from a data breach (or threatened breach) where no physical damage has occurred ((equivalent to Lloyd's risk code 'CY1'). - Cyber Security Property Damage First and third party claims from physical property damage due to a breach of security event (equivalent to Lloyd's risk code 'CZ'2) - Cyber Terrorism First and third party claims from a cyber event due to breach of security, that either causes physical asset damage or other losses, where the perpetrator has been identified as a terrorist, terrorist group or nation state and where the event was defined by government as an act of war or a terrorist attack.
+- Cyber Security Data and Privacy Breach First- and third-party claims from a data breach (or threatened breach) where no physical damage has occurred (equivalent to Lloyd's risk code 'CY'). - Cyber Security Property Damage First- and third-party claims from physical property damage due to a breach of security event (equivalent to Lloyd's risk code 'CZ'). - Cyber Terrorism First- and third-party claims from a cyber event due to breach of security that either causes physical asset damage or other losses, where the perpetrator has been identified as a terrorist, terrorist group, or nation state and where the event was defined by government as an act of war or a terrorist attack.